Starting a business? 7 things you need to do first

 5. Design a logo

 A logo is often the first thing prospective customers see, and is therefore crucial in making the right impression.
-If you’re new to starting a business, the options available can seem daunting but can be broken down into five main options – read up on all of them and decide which one is best for your business and budget.
+There are different options available – decide which one is best for your business and budget.

 6. Register a domain name and build a website